 EMILY ELIZA'S STORY

-Emily Eliza is a contemporary jewellery maker who infuses each piece with soul.
+Emily Eliza is a contemporary jewellery maker who imbues each piece with symbolism and love.

 Emily wraps memories in precious metals, so they can be displayed proudly or passed down as heirlooms.

 After all, jewellery is wearable magic, intertwined with special occasions and milestones.

 Emily is a jeweller who fires each piece with care, passion and responsibility.

 An alchemist at heart, she's been a maker and collector of small oddities since childhood.
 In her work today, those dreamy collections appear in the form of ethically sourced bones and butterfly wings.
 She handcrafts each piece from raw materials using traditional metal and goldsmith techniques.